King Hussein Air Base: History

-The site has been used as an aviation hub since the 1920s.
+In the 1920s, Mafraq was used as a location for armoured cars of the RAF.
 New buildings and a concrete runway were built in an expansion that took place in 1951.
-It became an asset of the Jordanian government on 31 May 1957 and sat unused for a year.
-It was renamed King Hussein Air Base in June 1959, with No.1 Fighter Squadron (Hunters) and later No.2 Squadron (Vampires) of the Royal Jordanian Air Force moving from Amman.
+It was used as a Royal Air Force station known as RAF Mafraq.
+The airfield had air firing ranges and was operational by 16 UE aircraft.
+It became an asset of the Jordanian government on 31 May 1957 when RAF Mafraq was evacuated, and sat unused for a year.
+It was renamed King Hussein Air Base in June 1959, with No.1 Fighter Squadron (Hawker Hunters) and later No.2 Squadron (de Havilland Vampires) of the Royal Jordanian Air Force moving from Amman.